clojure-grimoire/grimoire/resources/1.5.0/clojure.core/partition-by/docstring.md

-Applies f to each value in coll, splitting it each time f returnsa new value.
+Applies f to each value in coll, splitting it each time f returns a new value.
 Returns a lazy seq of partitions.